mpenet/checkmate/README.md

 * `:error`: by default `noop` - function called on intermediary error
 * `:failure`: by default #(throw %) - function called when the run failed

-We also supply `logging-callback` that does the same as `default-callbacks` but logs everything as a tuple of `[state, return-or-error]`.
+We also supply `logging-callbacks` that does the same as `default-callbacks` but logs everything as a tuple of `[state, return-or-error]`.